dlorp/synapse-engine/README.md

 **Security Model:**

-- SSH uses Ed25519 key-only authentication (no password)
+- SSH uses Ed25519 key only authentication (no password)
 - `authorized_keys` restricts SSH to only execute [ssh-wrapper.sh](./scripts/ssh-wrapper.sh)
 - [ssh-wrapper.sh](./scripts/ssh-wrapper.sh) only allows two commands: `start-metal-servers`, `stop-metal-servers`
 - Any other command is rejected